AeroPress Coffee Filters: Metal vs Paper – Which is Best?

 • This is a package of 350 replacement micro-filters for your AeroPress.
 This is enough for a half a year if you use two filters per day.

-• Unlike the metal filter, the paper ones can eliminate most of the coffee oils, for a low cholesterol beverage.
+• Unlike the metal filter, the paper ones eliminate most of the coffee oils (including cafestol and kahweol), producing a low-cholesterol beverage that aligns with traditional drip-coffee clarity standards.

-• The paper filters also remove all the fines in your cup, leaving you with a smooth clean beverage.
+• The paper filters also remove all the fines in your cup, leaving you with a smooth, sediment-free beverage free of particles smaller than 20 microns.

 • If you are a drip coffee lover, these are the filters you need to buy.